logchimp/docs/docs/install/ubuntu.md

 sudo apt-get upgrade
 ```

-Follow any prompts to enter the password you just created in the previous step.
+Follow the prompts and enter the password you chose for the user account in the previous step when prompted for it.

 ### Install NGINX

-LogChimp uses an NGINX server and the SSL configuration.
+LogChimp uses an NGINX server as a proxy and for SSL configuration.

 ```bash
 # Install NGINX